 Before coming to UVA, Kielbasa spent ten years as the Founding Director of the Sarasota (FL) Film Festival and was instrumental in turning it into one of the nation's premier regional film festivals.
 Early in his career, he founded the award-winning Tamarind Theater in Los Angeles, California, where he produced over 100 plays.

-Born and raised in Fort Lauderdale, Florida, Jody Kielbasa attended Rollins College on an academic scholarship and graduated with a B.A. in History.
-He went on to receive a B.F.A. in Theatre from Florida State University and an M.F.A. in acting from the F.S.U./Asolo Conservatory for Actor's Training in Sarasota, Florida.
-Jody spent 10 years in Los Angeles where he worked as a professional actor before founding the award-winning Tamarind theatre in Hollywood.
-He produced over 100 plays there, working with numerous renowned stage and screen artists.
+Born and raised in Fort Lauderdale, Florida, Kielbasa graduated from Rollins College and earned a B.F.A. in Theatre from Florida State University and an M.F.A. in acting from the F.S.U./Asolo Conservatory for Actor's Training in Sarasota, Florida.

-Kielbasa resides in Charlottesville with his wife Helen, and their three children Camille, Luke and Juliet.
+Jody Kielbasa resides in Charlottesville with his wife Helen and their three children Camille (College ‘23), Luke, and Juliet.